SatherWS/Micro-Cloud/README.md

   - [ ] delete account
   - [ ] quit team
   - [ ] delete team
-- [ ] Make it easy for user to embed links, images and more (possibly use md)
+- [ ] Make it easier for user to embed links, images and more (possibly use md)
 - [ ] Disable confirmation prompt for resubmitting the dash selector form

 ### TODO (Version 2.0.0)